 One day her home is invaded by a band of quarrelsome red squirrels.
 The six squirrels chase her out of her home, break her belongings and eat up all her stored nuts.
 Stuck outside in the pouring rain, Miss Suzy discovers an old abandoned house and climbs into the attic.
 She finds a beautiful dollhouse and decides to clean it up and live there.
 While looking around the attic, she discovers a box of toy soldiers sleeping in a box.
 She sets them free and they come to live with her in the dollhouse.

 But Miss Suzy misses her old home in the tall oak tree and tells the soldiers stories about it.
 The soldiers decide to do something about it and march over to the tree where they surprise the red squirrels.
 The soldiers chase the squirrels out of Miss Suzy’s home and then tell Miss Suzy it is safe for her to return home.
 Miss Suzy is so happy and goes about putting everything in order again.

-If your learners would like to explore more about squirrels, check out this free Squirrels Copywork pack in my learning shop.
+If your children would like to explore more about squirrels, check out this free Squirrels Copywork in my shop.
 It includes fascinating facts about squirrels to write in both print and cursive.

 Young children are captivated by the story of Miss Suzy and her band of toy soldiers.
 The charming illustrations add to the warmth of the story that focuses on friendship, bravery and love.
 By completely art projects and enjoying writing prompts, children can find their own way of expressing their joy with Miss Suzy.